ImranHishaam/ssr-node-react/README.md

 4) Add comments on functions and code blocks
 5) Create a proper models structure for the data
 6) Add state immutability accross the entire application
+7) Structure the application in redux duck pattern
+8) Automate deployment for production

 # Run Application
 1) Install node modules